CareSet/Zermelo/README.md

     ```
     composer require careset/zermelo
     php artisan install:zermelo
+    ```
+    This will install the base reporting engine.
+    ```
     composer require careset/zermelobladetabular
     php artisan install:zermelobladetabular
+    ```
+    This will create a zermelo directory in your resources directory containing blade view templates.
+This will also publish the configuration file to your app's config directory, and move assets (js, css) to public/vendor.

+    ```
     mkdir app/Reports
     ```
+   This will be the directory where your reports will be created.

 1. Configure your database if you haven't already.
 In your project root, place your database parameters in .env or your app's config/database.php config.
 The database user will need CREATE TABLE permissions in order to create the cache database (or if you are installing the example data.)
 The DB_DATABASE parameter is for the default database.
 If you are installing example data, and reports,